 Kim J.Y.
 Han (she/her/hers) is a South Korean writer-director who uses narrative as a vehicle for activism and societal change.
-With her stories, she challenges flawed systemic power structures while centering marginalized characters.
 In 2025, Han won the CJ & TIFF K-Story Fund Fellowship and placed as a Finalist for the 2025 Inaugural Sundance Collab Cultural Impact Residency and the WIF/Black List Episodic Lab.
 Her debut short film, CHAMPION, screened at thirty Oscar-qualifying and global festivals including Hawai’i IFF, Tokyo Children’s IFF, Busan Kids and Youth IFF, and more, and can be seen on Omeleto in Spring 2025.
-Han is developing various other feature and TV projects while preparing to shoot her next short film, MOTTAINAI.
+Her next short film, MOTTAINAI, is currently in post-production.
+Han is developing various other feature and TV projects while in production for an indie docu-narrative feature, AILEN.

 Raised in Seoul and San Francisco, Han graduated from the University of Chicago with a dual degree in International Studies and Cinema Studies.
 Beyond screenwriting, Han likes to bake, paint, and dabble in her first science fiction novel.